josego85/api-geo-paraguay/README.md

 - Secure endpoints following industry-standard practices.
 - Comprehensive API documentation via Swagger.
 - **GraphQL Support:** In addition to REST endpoints, use GraphQL for tailored and efficient queries.
+- **Production-ready NGINX integration** with rate limiting and request size restrictions.

 ## Technologies